2022 Annual McKinney Contest Guest Speaker: Colson Whitehead

 Colson Whitehead is the #1 New York Times bestselling author of The Underground Railroad (an Oprah’s Book Club selection and winner of the National Book Award and Pulitzer Prize), The Nickel Boys, The Noble Hustle, Zone One, Sag Harbor, The Intuitionist, John Henry Days, Apex Hides the Hurt, and one collection of essays, The Colossus of New York.
 He was named New York’s 11th State Author in 2018.
-Mr. Whitehead will read from his work and answer audience questions at the McKinney ceremony, which will be held in the Center for Biotechnology and Interdisciplinary Studies auditorium on April 13, 2020.
+Mr. Whitehead will read from his work and answer audience questions at the McKinney ceremony in Spring 2022.

 Colson Whitehead’s reviews, essays, and fiction have appeared in a number of publications, such as the New York Times, The New Yorker, New York Magazine, Harper’s and Granta.
 He has received a MacArthur Fellowship, a Guggenheim Fellowship, a Whiting Writers Award, the Dos Passos Prize, a fellowship at the Cullman Center for Scholars and Writers, and was a finalist for the Pulitzer Prize for John Henry Days.